gabrielepaoletti/quakepro/docs/source/index.rst

 Key features includes:

 - 📥 **Automated data retrieval:** Seamlessly download seismic waveforms using FDSN web services directly from CSV earthquake catalogs.
-- ⚙️ **Customized downloads:** Perform detrending, resampling, and response removal to prepare data for analysis.
+- ⚙️ **Customized downloads:** Perform detrending, resampling, and response removal to prepare waveforms for analysis.
 - 🔄 **Post-Processing:** Apply tapering, filtering (and more soon...) to the downloaded waveforms for further refinement and analysis.
 - 📊 **Advanced visualization:** Generate plots of waveforms, spectra, spectrograms (and more soon...) to aid in the interpretation and presentation of seismic data.
 - 🧩 **Modular design:** The class-based structure ensures ease of use, allowing functions to automatically link and process data without manual intervention, simplifying the workflow.